10215 Wincopin Circle

 Reservations: Not Needed

 Snow Balls, panko-rolled, deep-fried shrimp croquettes dusted with Old Bay; shrimp hand rolls; sashimi or horse mackerel (ask the kitchen to fry the skin and bones for a pleasurable treat)

-Open daily for lunch and dinner.
+Open Monday through Saturday for lunch and dinner.
 Moderate to expensive.